 Greenwich Village is located south of 14th Street; north of Houston Street; east of the Hudson River; and west of Broadway.
 From there, the Village is broken down into two neighborhoods.
-A third neighborhood, which was originally considered part of the Lower East Side and not part of the Village, lies to the East of Broadway (also between 14th and Houston Streets) and to the west of the East River.
-Those neighborhoods are:
+A third neighborhood, which was originally considered part of the Lower East Side and not associated with the Village, lies to the East of Broadway (also between 14th and Houston Streets) and to the west of the East River.

-New construction in the West Village is rare thanks to historic districts and landmarks, while re-sales often have quirky layouts and trade for a high price per square foot compared to other neighborhoods in Manhattan.
-West Village buyers are buying the location above all else – and it’s hard to blame them.
-Many would buy here if they could match their needs to their budget.
+New construction in the West Village is rare due to landmarks and historic districts.
+Expect to pay a premium for new listings, while even re-sales trade at a higher price per square foot than other neighborhoods.
+When you choose the West Village, you are choosing the location above all else – and it would be hard to blame you.

-Greenwich Village buyers can expect to pay less per square foot than in the West Village, although homes in the Village proper can be much larger.
-The average home price in Greenwich Village is higher than in its West Village counterpart thanks to the size differences.
-New construction is also more common than in the West Village, but still heavily restricted.
+Expect to pay less per square foot in the Village compared to the West Village, although homes in the Village proper are usually larger.
+Average home prices in Greenwich Village are higher than in the West Village because of the differences in size.
+New construction is also more common in the Village proper, but still heavily restricted.

 East of Broadway, stretching all the way to the East River, is known as the East Village.
-Its low-rise buildings, endless nightlife, and being home to Thompkin’s Square Park (the eastern counterpart to Washington Square Park) invoke a similar feeling to the Village proper, but with a much more grungy and raw character.
-The East Village is currently undergoing a rapid transformation and the mix of old and new is what draws people in.
-Don’t be surprised to find $2 fried hot dogs next door to a bar with cocktails starting at $20.
+Its low-rise buildings, endless nightlife, and Tompkin’s Square Park (the eastern counterpart to Washington Square Park) invoke a similar feeling to the Village proper, but with a more grungy and raw character.
+The stark contrast between its modest roots and modern New York draws many to the neighborhood.
+Don’t be surprised to find $2 fried hot dogs next to a bar with $20 cocktails.

 The East Village is more affordable than Greenwich Village – and most of downtown Manhattan – by every measure.
 New construction is more common as well.
 The neighborhood is an excellent compromise between price and location.